 Ease-of-use is one area where Drupal is often placed second to WordPress.
 However, there is a pretty good reason for this: Drupal has focused on experienced enterprise level users rather than lay users.
 The learning curve is much steeper than WordPress.
 It is to be noted, however, that Drupal has slowly been adding features that enable it to be more user-friendly.
 Things like an easier setup of modules, themes, and content are paving the way towards a more user-friendly Drupal.

-One of the main reasons for WordPress’ immense popularity is its ease of use and the overall CMS structure that is designed for average users.
+One of the main reasons for WordPress’ immense popularity in the realm of CMS hosting is its ease of use and the overall structure designed for average users.
 On the surface, WordPress is a lot more user-friendly and a lot less complex than Drupal.
 However, everything that sparkles isn’t a diamond, and the user-friendliness of WordPress comes at the cost of customization issues.
 Since WordPress’ main aim is to cater to individuals and newbies, several areas of the WordPress core are locked.
 For experienced developers, this is a major obstacle in customizing the core platform to the project’s requirements.

 Nothing as Easy as Deploying PHP Apps on Cloud